-• a biennial report on expenditure related to Aboriginal and Torres Strait Islander Australians.9 The Indigenous Expenditure Report estimates government expenditure on both Indigenous-specific and mainstream services provided to Aboriginal and Torres Strait Islander Australians.
-The report is aligned with the Overcoming Indigenous Disadvantage framework, potentially enabling expenditure to be linked to high level outcomes.
-Two editions of the report have been published, with the next edition due for release in December 2014 (SCRGSP forthcoming).
+The Indigenous Expenditure Report (IER) reports on expenditure related to Aboriginal and Torres Strait Islander Australians.
+The IER estimates government expenditure on both Indigenous-specific and mainstream services provided to Aboriginal and Torres Strait Islander Australians.
+Three editions of the report have been published, with the next edition due for release in late 2017.